 The PhD in Mental Health will be of interest to people with a relevant background who are working, or aspire to work, in the field of mental health, and who wish to engage in a higher level of education and gain advanced research skills.
 The PhD is international on focus and not restricted to any one professional group or discipline, appealing to individuals from a variety of backgrounds, including:

-The standard minimum entry requirements are normally an upper second class honours degree, or a good Masters in an appropriate subject.
-Potential applicants with a lower degree qualification may be accepted where they can demonstrate equivalent relevant work experience in the field.
+The standard minimum entry requirements are normally an upper second class honours degree, or a good Masters in an appropriate subject, and relevant experience of working within mental health.

 If English is not your first language an overall IELTS score of at least 6.5 is required (a minimum of 5.5 must be achieved in each separate skill: writing, reading, listening and speaking).
 Alternative qualifications are accepted.

 From Year 3, you will undertake a research project, which will conclude with the submission of a thesis (35,000 words) that makes an original contribution to knowledge within your area of professional interest, and will be of direct relevance to it.
 This research project will be supervised from Lancaster University but undertaken in your own location or workplace.
 Supervisors will be chosen based on relevant theoretical or methodological expertise within the student's area of interest where possible.

-The course commences in June and runs part-time over 5 years.
+The course commences in September and runs part-time (minimum duration 4 years, maximum 7 years)

-Applications to the PhD in Mental Health can be made via the University's online applications system.
+Applications to the PhD in Mental Health can be made via the University's online applications system from 1st September 2014.
+The deadline for applications is 1st April 2015.

 For further information, please contact our admissions team: